Articles / The 10 Minute Workflow Pick

 Pick one workflow without debate

-Most teams cannot, and that is why their automation backlog becomes a junk drawer.
+Most teams cannot.
+That is how the automation backlog turns into a junk drawer with better formatting.
 Everything feels urgent, so nothing gets finished.

 Here is a simple way to pick one workflow in ten minutes.
 It is not perfect.
-It is good enough to move.
+It is just useful, which is usually enough.

 The problem with long lists

-A long list feels productive, but it creates a new job.
-The job becomes debating what matters, instead of fixing anything.
+A long list feels productive right up until it becomes its own part-time job.
+Now the team is debating what matters instead of fixing anything.

-If you want momentum, you need a fast filter.
+If you want momentum, you need a quick filter.
+Not a workshop.

 The 10 minute pick

-Grab a pen or a note.
-Write five workflows that come up all the time.
+Grab a pen or open a note.
+Write down five workflows that come up all the time.
 Do not write twenty.
+Twenty is how you end up admiring the problem.

 • Frequency: how often does it happen?